Declaration of any convictions, cautions, reprimands, bind-overs and final warnings

 - Public trust

-When you are completing the Criminal Convictions Declaration form or in any additional statements, ensure you address all these points so the Student Vetting Panel have all the relevant information to enable them to make a decision about your future on the programme.
+When you are completing the Criminal Convictions and Good Conduct Declaration form or in any additional statements, ensure you address all these points so the Admissions Panel can make a decision considering all the relevant information.

-If you require any clarification on the Student Vetting Panel process or require any further information please email email@example.com.
+If you require any clarification on the Admisisons Panel process or require any further information please email email@example.com.

 As a registered student, it is your responsibility to inform your programme leader and/or personal tutor if you commit an offence during the course of your programme.
-On the anniversary of your registration you are also required to complete an Annual Declaration of Good Conduct and Good Health.
-Any changes to your good conduct and/or good health will be considered under the relevant University policy.
+On the anniversary of your registration you are also required to complete an Annual Declaration of Good Conduct and Good Health form.
+Any changes declared on this form will be considered under the relevant University policy.